Updated on 2025/10/18

 1988.03

-Tottori University Graduate School, Division of Agriculture Veterinary Science
+Tottori University Graduate School, Division of Agriculture MS in Agriculture (Veterinary Science)

 Professional Memberships